Matt20D/Matt20D/README.md

 ### Hi there 👋 my name is Matt

 I am currently a Master's Computer Science Student at Columbia University studying software systems.
-Thanks for checking out all of my projects.
+Check out my website (www.mmduran.com) and all of my projects.

+All of my projects are currently in a private repository.
+Feel free to ask and I will provide access.
 <!--
 **Matt20D/Matt20D** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.